apify/actor-scraper/docs/introduction/introduction.md

 > Feel free to browse through the various new tabs: **Log**, **Info**, **Input** and other, but for the sake of brevity, we will not explain all their features in this tutorial.

-Now that the run has `SUCCEEDED`, click on the card labeled **Results** to see the results of the scrape.
+Now that the run has `SUCCEEDED`, click on the glowing **Results** card to see the scrape's results.
 This takes you to the **Dataset** tab, where you can display or download the results in various formats.
 For now, just click the **Preview** button.
 Voila, the scraped data!

 ![Viewing results in the run detail](../img/the-run-detail.webp)